sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

    Set-CsUser -Identity "<User name>" -LineUri $null
     ```
  > [!NOTE]
- > Don't set EnterpriseVoiceEnabled to False as there's no requirement to do so and this can lead to dial plan normalization issues if legacy Skype for Business phones are in use and the Tenant hybrid configuration is set with UseOnPremDialPlan $True.
+ > Don't set EnterpriseVoiceEnabled to False as there's no requirement to do so.
+Setting EnterpriseVoiceEnabled to False can lead to dial plan normalization issues if legacy Skype for Business phones are in use and the Tenant hybrid configuration is set with UseOnPremDialPlan $True.

    After the changes sync to Microsoft 365, the expected output of `Get-CsOnlineUser -Identity "<User name>" | fl RegistrarPool,OnPremLineUri,LineUri` is: